Analyzes the impact of economic land concessions on community-protected areas and Indigenous people.

 “Before we just complained and cried.
 Now we are fighting!” says Pel Pak proudly.
 Like many families, he owned land in the village of Chan in the Cambodian province of Ratanakiri.
 It was taken away from them to build rubber tree plantations.
-For this reason, local partner organisation CEDAC focuses extensively on awareness raising.
+For this reason, local partner organization CEDAC focuses extensively on awareness raising.
 The village residents did not know their rights and they could not make their demands heard.
 Their negotiating position with investors is stronger if they are organised in committees.
-The families gain legal land title and record it in land registries.
+The families gain legal land titles and record them in land registries.

 Welthungerhilfe’s (WHH) advocacy work is geared toward the Voluntary Guidelines on the Responsible Governance of Tenure of land, fisheries and forests in the context of national food security (VGGT).
 Passed by the Committee on World Food Security in 2012, they are intended to ensure that land and usage rights are protected, and that affected people, particularly indigenous peoples and regional communities, are involved in state decision-making processes.
 However, as the name implies, the VGGT are just guidelines and implementation is voluntary.
 For this reason, it is the duty of civil society and those involved in development policy to push for observance of the VGGT recommendations.
 Governments and companies around the world must be open about their foreign operations, and checks must be carried out to see if they are observing the guidelines.